CloudInn/concourse-digitalocean-resource/README.md

 ### `check`: Non-functional

-### `out` (put): Provision droplet and register as worker
+### `in` (get): Provision droplet and register as worker

 Provision worker with the given name (tag) that can be used to tag later steps to run on the created worker.

-> You might want to use `timeout` step modifier with `3.5m` in this resource put step to avoid the rare case when DigitalOcean API fails creating the worker or taking so long (Usually if it takes more then 3.5 minutes then it's bugged)
+> You might want to use `timeout` step modifier with `3.5m` in this resource get step to avoid the rare case when DigitalOcean API fails creating the worker or taking so long (I noticed it usually take more then 3.5 minutes to init worker when droplet is bugged)

 ##### params

 * `worker_name`: _Required - (String)_.
 A unique name across all pipelines for digitalocean account, must be valid hostname (contains alphanumerics and hyphens), this name should be used in tags on later job steps to make them run on the provisioned worker (using the same name for workers in multiple jobs running in parallel will cause one finished job to destroy all workers with the same name that are running other jobs, leads to other jobs running on the worker with the same name to hang).

+### `out` (put): Destroy the droplet and prune the worker

+Destroy the created droplet and prune the worker from Concourse registry, this step shouldn't be executed on the same worker being destroyed.

+##### params

+* `worker`: _Required - (String)_. the resource name fetched in previous get step to be destroyed (ex. `worker: my-worker` to destroy worker created by previous get step `get: my-worker`).

 ##### get_params

-* `dont_destroy`:  _Required - (Boolean)_.
+* `dont_get`:  _Required - (Boolean)_.
 You must always set to `true`.
-Concourse by default does implicit get after put to any resource, this behavior will lead to destroy the worker we just created, this parameter is used by the resource to prevent this behavior.
-If you don't pass it the put step won't fail but the worker will get instantly destroyed after it's created what makes the resource useless.
+Concourse by default does implicit get after put to any resource, this behavior will lead to create new droplet after the one we just destroyed, this parameter is used by the resource to prevent this behavior.
+If you don't pass it the put step won't fail but a get step will be executed creating a worker after it's destroyed what will cause a droplet to be kept alive consuming digital ocean credit, and might as well cause later builds to fail.

-### `in` (get): Destroy the droplet and prune the worker

-Destroy the created droplet and prune the worker from Concourse registry, this step shouldn't be executed on the same worker being destroyed.

-##### params

-* `worker_name`: _Required - (String)_.
-A unique name across all pipelines for digitalocean account, must be valid hostname (contains alphanumerics and hyphens), this name should be used in tags on later job steps to make them run on the provisioned worker (using the same name for workers in multiple jobs running in parallel will cause one finished job to destroy all workers with the same name that are running other jobs, leads to other jobs running on the worker with the same name to hang).

 ## Example